sumitlive/Fake-News-Detection-Project/README.md

 - **Scalable Solution**: Designed for integration into real-world applications such as APIs or user-facing systems.

 ## Dataset
 The project uses a labeled dataset containing thousands of news articles.
 Each article is classified as either "real" or "fake."
-(Mention the dataset source, e.g., Kaggle, if applicable).

 ## Technologies Used
 - **Programming Language**: Python